JansleyFelipe/dog_breeds/README.md

   * To export you can run `lando drush sqlc <  ~/path/to/db-file.sql`
   * Admin user credentials: username: admin and password: admin

-3. Or create a new database and import the configs:
+3. [Optional]Or create a new database and import the configs:
   * If you choose this option run `lando config:import`